hnparedes/SDC-Project/docs/project_setup.md

 # Setup Project for Editing and Testing
 1. git clone the repo, either using ssh (with an SSH Key) or http.
+2. `uv venv` to create a virtual environment.
-2. `uv sync` to sync all the dependencies.
+3. `uv sync` to sync all the dependencies.
 We are using uv workspaces to manage each individual package (don't worry about the specifics, I'll worry about them).
-3. Due to executables files being under *five layers of directories*, running `uv run (name_of_file)` is cumbersome.
+4. Due to executables files being under *five layers of directories*, running `uv run (name_of_file)` is cumbersome.
 Instead, there is a **Makefile** in the project root.
 The Makefile contains aliases that run the long cumbersome commands.
 With make installed, just run `make (alias)` to run an aliased command.
 You can even add more if you want!

 # Adding or removing dependencies